candicodeit/personal-goals/README.md

 - [ ] Spend more time with family and friends (habit)
 	- Now that I work remotely, my relationships are more important to me.
 I need to make sure I stay in touch with those close to me.
 Last year, I came across the [Social Gathering Checklist](social-checklist.md) and found it as a great guideline to keep in touch with people.
 It's hard to do all of those in a month since coordinating with other friends who also have kids is nearly impossible.
 I don't want to create more stress on myself just to meet with others.

-- [ ] Write more blog posts (habit)
+- [ ] Explore coaching (achievement)
-	- I always have a lot on my mind.
-I also like sharing my experiences with friends and co-workers to help them with their own personal development journey.
-I think if I write more, it would help my communication skills and hopefully help others that I don't get to share my journey with.
+	- I really enjoy helping people achieve their goals and had a great experience with a coachee.
+I want to explore coaching and see if coaching is something I'd like to pursue, even if it was on the side.
+I love motivating people and giving them the encouragement they need and/or help them explore themselves.
       - Milestones:
-         - write 2 blog post per quarter
-            - [ ] Q1
-            - [ ] Q2
-            - [ ] Q3
-            - [ ] Q4
+         -

 ---